Skip to content

 Launching ComfyUI

 To launch ComfyUI on Windows, click the ComfyUI Desktop Launcher which is found on your Desktop.
-You will see the following page:
+Follow the steps to install the local version with AMD.

 To launch ComfyUI on Linux, click the ComfyUI shortcut in the taskbar.
 It should open by itself in a browser window.